ChabelaLamas/Projects_UTN/README.md

 ## 🚀 Projects

 ### <a href="https://github.com/damiangluk/proyectos_materias_utn/tree/main/2023/sistemas_operativos">Operating system with C on Linux<a>
-The project consists of a system distributed in 5 modules connected by sockets to simulate the execution of processes of a real operating system.
+The project entails a system comprising five interconnected modules connected through sockets, simulating the execution of processes within an actual operating system.

-### <a href="https://github.com/damiangluk/proyectos_materias_utn/tree/main/2023/gestion_de_datos">Database modeling and creation with SQL/T-SQL<a>
-Simulation of data migration of an information system where data was normalized, business ideas were modeled, and a database was implemented.
-Implementation of a star model, with its procedures and views, that can be used to obtain management indicators, scenario analysis and projection for decision-making.

 ### <a href="https://github.com/damiangluk/proyectos_materias_utn/tree/main/2022/paradigmas_de_programacion">OOP, Functional and Logical paradigm<a>
-Development of the different programming paradigms through exercises and practical implementations, where I gained a deeper understanding of how each paradigm approaches problem-solving and software design.
+Exploration of various programming paradigms through exercises and hands-on implementations, which provided me with a profound insight into how each paradigm tackles problem-solving and software design

 ## 🧠 Lessons Learned

 Throughout these projects, I've gained valuable insights in:

-- Technologies such as C#, C, SQL, Javascript, Haskell, Wollok, Prolog, HTML, CSS.
+- Technologies such as C++, C, Haskell, Wollok, Prolog, HTML, CSS.
 - Complex problem-solving.
 - Collaboration in development teams.
 - OOP including polymorphism, inheritance, encapsulation, composition and abstraction.
 - Functional and logical paradigm.
-- Design patterns such as Singleton, Adapter, Strategy, Observer and State.
 - Unit tests

 ## 📬 Contact